 2. Run the Three Bridges Downtown

-A favorite route of local runners and walkers, combining the Market Street Bridge, the Walnut Street Bridge and Veterans Bridge makes for a fun and varied jogging tour of Chattanooga’s city center.
+A favorite route of local runners and walkers, combining the Market Street Bridge, the Walnut Street Bridge, and the Veterans Bridge makes for a fun and varied jogging tour of Chattanooga’s city center.
 The whole circuit is around four miles and can be started from just about anywhere downtown.
-From the bridges, you’ll catch views of the aquarium, the mountains and, of course, gorgeous all-angle views of the Tennessee River.
+From the bridges, you’ll catch views of the aquarium, the mountains, and, of course, gorgeous all-angle views of the Tennessee River.